retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

             <iframe
                 width="700"
                 height="400"
-                src="../_static/funnel/funnel_6_segments_closed.html"
+                src="../_static/user_guides/funnel/funnel_6_segments_closed.html"
                 frameborder="0"
                 align="left"
                 allowfullscreen
             ></iframe>

-It is interesting to notice that our hypothesis about the fact that users add product to cart directly from the catalog is incorrect, and those users appear in the ``cart`` from the others stages, not from ``catalog``.
+Now we see - our assumption that some users add product to cart directly from the catalog is incorrect.
+In fact, those users appear in ``cart`` passing from the others stages, not from ``catalog``.

 Clustering
 ^^^^^^^^^^

-Let’s consider another example when we compare funnels between multiple users groups segmented according to their behavior - clustering.
+Consider another example - we compare funnels for multiple users groups, segmented according to clusterization results:

 .. code-block:: python

-    from src.tooling.clusters import Clusters
+    from rete.tooling.clusters import Clusters

     clusters = Clusters(eventstream=source)
     clusters.fit(method='kmeans',